Iosif Gusakovsky: Pre World War II

 After voluntarily joining the Red Army in 1928, he graduated from the Leningrad Higher Cavalry School in 1931.
 That year in April he became a platoon commander in the 59th Cavalry Regiment based in Kirsanov, and in October 1932 after completing further training in Zhytomyr he became the commander of the training platoon in the 14th Mechanized Regiment.
 He later became a squadron commander in the regiment before entering short-term command staff courses in Moscow, after which he became the assistant chief of staff of the 12th Mechanized Regiment.

 During the Great Purge, allegations were made that he came from a kulak family; he was kicked out of Communist Party in May 1937 and in June he was dismissed from the Army on charges of withholding his origin.
-However, because he was not immediately arrested after his dismissal, he was able to survive the purge by fleeing to Donbass were he worked as an inspector at a local consumer union and later at a coal mine.
+However, because he was not immediately arrested after his dismissal, he was able to survive the purge by fleeing to Donbass where he worked as an inspector at a local consumer union and later at a coal mine.
 Once the scale of the terror decreased, he applied for permission to rejoin the party and was accepted in July 1938; in April 1941 he was reinstated into the Army and appointed as the adjutant of a tank battalion in the 147th Separate Tank Regiment of the 103rd Motorized Division.